 Can a 16-year-old or 17-year-old buy a car?

 While each state is different, a minor generally cannot enter into a contract, making it very difficult to be the sole owner of a motor vehicle.
 A minor typically cannot own property – their parents technically own that property until the child becomes an adult.
-In many states, a parent will have to cosign on a loan for a car, and a minor can buy a car, but their parent will be the legal owner.
+In many states, a parent will have to cosign on a loan for a car, and a minor can buy a car, but their parent will be the vehicle’s legal owner.

+Minors cannot enter into legal contracts.
 Because of contract law, a car dealer selling to a 17-year-old will typically request that a parent or guardian sign the bill of sale and other contractual paperwork, which binds the adult who signed the contract to the contract’s terms.

 Can a 17-year-old buy a car from a private seller?

-Purchasing a vehicle from a private party is the same as buying it from a dealer, so all the same rules apply.
+Purchasing a vehicle from a private party is the same as buying it from a dealership, so all the same rules apply.
 If your state allows a vehicle to be titled in a minor’s name, they can buy it from a private party.

 FAQ: How old must you be to buy a car?